On the convergence of mirror descent beyond stochastic convex programming: Introduction

-Finally, to study the algorithm's convergence speed, we consider a class of optimization problems that admit \emph{sharp} minima, a fundamental notion due to Polyak \cite[Chapter~5.2]{Pol87}.
-In this case, and in stark contrast to existing black-box estimates for the ergodic rate of convergence of \ac{SMD} (which are asymptotic in nature), we show that the algorithm's last iterate converges to sharp minima of variationally coherent problems in an almost surely \emph{finite} number of iterations, provided that the method's mirror map is surjective.
-As an important special case of this result, it follows that the last iterate of \acl{SGD} (or any other incarnation with a surjective mirror map) attains a solution of a stochastic linear program in a finite number of steps \as.
-This (fairly surprising) result is to be compared to existing work on stochastic linear programming which exhibits asymptotic convergence rates \cite{ARH97,vanderbei2007linear}: as opposed to these works, the last iterate of \ac{SMD} identifies a solution in a finite number of iterations, despite the persistent noise.
+Going beyond this ``black-box'' analysis, we also consider a class of optimization problems that admit \emph{sharp} minima, a fundamental notion due to Polyak \cite{Pol87}.
+In stark contrast to existing ergodic convergence rates (which are asymptotic in nature), we show that the last iterate of \ac{SMD} converges to sharp minima of variationally coherent problems in an almost surely \emph{finite} number of iterations, provided that the method's mirror map is surjective.
+As an important corollary, it follows that the last iterate of (lazy) \acl{SGD} attains a solution of a stochastic linear program in a finite number of steps \as.
+For completeness, we also derive a localized version of this result for problems with sharp local minima that are not globally coherent: in this case, convergence in a finite number of steps is retained but, instead of ``almost surely'', convergence now occurs with overwhelming probability.

+Important classes of problems that admit sharp minima are generic linear programs (for the global case) and concave minimization problems (for the local case).
+In both instances, the (fairly surprising) fact that \ac{SMD} attains a minimizer in a finite number of iterations should be contrasted to existing work on stochastic linear programming which exhibits asymptotic convergence rates \cite{ARH97,Van07}.
+We find this result particularly appealing as it highlights an important benefit of working with ``lazy'' descent schemes: ``greedy'' methods (such as vanilla gradient descent) always take a gradient step from the last generated sample, so convergence in a finite number of iterations is a priori impossible in the presence of persistent noise.
+By contrast, the aggregation of gradient steps in ``lazy'' schemes means that even a ``bad'' gradient sample might not change the algorithm's sampling point (if the mirror map is surjective), so finite-time convergence \emph{is} possible in this case.

+Our analysis hinges on the construction of a primal-dual analogue of the Bregman divergence which we call the \emph{Fenchel coupling}, and which tracks the evolution of the algorithm's (dual) gradient aggregation variable relative to a target point in the problem's (primal) feasible region.
+This energy function allows us to perform a quasi-Fejérian analysis of \acl{SMD} and, combined with a series of (sub)martingale convergence arguments, ultimately yields the convergence of the algorithm's last iterate \textendash\ first as a subsequence, then with probability $1$.